Environmental Sustainability

 Water Resources Management

 Water is an indispensable substance to human survival.
 It is also an important lifeline to business operations.
 The lack of water resources has gradually become an important issue.
 SOLAR values water recourses management.
 We properly manage water intake and discharge of wastewater.
-In 2023, our water intake and wastewater discharge respectively reached 450.796 million liters and 239.131 million liters, with total water consumption of 211.665 million liters.
+In 2024, our water intake and wastewater discharge respectively reached 509.121 million liters and 282.406 million liters, with total water consumption of 226.715 million liters.
 Solar in response to government water-saving measures, is actively promoting a production line drainage diversion project.
 Through dedicated pipelines, water can be accurately treated and managed according to its different quality characteristics.
 Additionally, the company reviews the rationality of water usage in various processes to prevent unnecessary excessive use.
-In 2023, overall water consumption was significantly reduced by approximately 20%.

 Waste Management